 - a.
-Department, program, and function budget stakeholders are made aware of the amount of their budget allowance that was included in the final ANCS budget as approved by the Board. - b.
+Department, program, and function budget stakeholders are made aware of the amount of their budget allowance that was included in the final ANCS budget asapproved by the Board. - b.
 It is the responsibility of each budget stakeholder to monitor their expenditures and ensure that they do not exceed their budget allotment.
 Each stakeholder should maintain their own records of expenditures and any related receipts. - c.
-Stakeholders will receive a monthly expenditure report from the Director of Business and Operations indicating what has been recorded within the financial records, which they should then compare to their records and discuss any noted discrepancies with the Director of Business and Operations. - d.
-The Executive Director and Principals should also review and monitor the budgets of their direct report stakeholders and ensure that they are adhering to budget allowances. - e.
-The Director of Business and Operations will communicate with the Executive Director and Principals regarding stakeholders exceeding budget allowances.
+Stakeholders may receive a monthly expenditure report from the Chief Financial Officer indicating what has been recorded within the financial records, which they should then compare to their records and discuss any noted discrepancies with the Chief Financial Officer. - d.
+The Executive Director and Principals should also review and monitor the budgetsof their direct report stakeholders and ensure that they are adhering to budget allowances. - e.
+The Chief Financial Officer will communicate with the Executive Director and Principals regarding stakeholders exceeding budget allowances.